 A Horrifying Legend is Born

-Legend says that this all started after Seicho Matsumoto published a novel by the name of Kuroi Kaiju (Black Sea of Trees) in 1960.
+Legend has it this all started after Seicho Matsumoto published a novel by the name of Kuroi Kaiju (Black Sea of Trees) in 1960.
 The story ends with two lovers committing suicide in the forest, so many people believe that's what started it all.
 However, the history of suicide in Aokigahara predates the novel, and the place has long been associated with death.
-Hundreds upon hundreds of Japanese people have hanged themselves from the trees of Aokigahara forest.
+Hundreds upon hundreds of Japanese people have hanged themselves from the trees of the suicide forest.

 Wataru Tsurumui's controversial 1993 bestseller, The Complete Suicide Manual, is a book that describes various modes of suicide and even recommends Aokigahara as the perfect place to die.
 Apparently this book is also a common find in the forest, usually not too far away from a suicide victim and their belongings.
 Undoubtedly, the most common method of suicide in the forest is hanging.